Elaeagnifolia/subreddit-bot-tools/README.md

 # subreddit-bot-tools
 Collection of miscellaneous Reddit tools by /u/Elaeagnifolia.

+## Requirements

+* Python 3.
+Specific version used for development of these tools is 3.9.4.
-These all use PRAW.
+* PRAW.
 Quick start and installation can be found here: https://praw.readthedocs.io/en/stable/

 ## MegathreadPostUpdater.py
-Generates a list of desired threads and megathreads automatically in a given comment.
-Acts as a way to get around Reddit's only 2 pinned posts.
+For a given post, users can specify flairs to generate subsections with lists of submissions for the given flair.
+By default, also generates a list of the given Megathreads with the latest posts for that type of Megathread.

 **TO-DO**: Add functionality for it to edit the Wiki as well (index, sidebar, etc.)

 **praw.ini Variables**
 ```
-user_agent
-redirect_uri
-client_id
-client_secret
-password
-username
-subreddit
-comment_id
-post_limit
+[site]
+user_agent=
+redirect_uri=
+client_id=
+client_secret=
+password=
+username=
+subreddit=
+comment_id=
+post_limit=
 ```

 **Usage**